Transitions, Time Management, and Starting Strong

 Discussion Topic #3- Accessing Support

-Regardless of your post-secondary pathway, accessing support is critical to your success.
+Regardless of your post-secondary pathway, accessing support, whether it is information, people to help you find answers or help you stay on track, is critical to your success.
 Use the prompts below to discuss any support needs.
 Remember to utilize the program/company website to research and identify potential sources of support.
 Don't forget that your Program Manager can help as well!

 Mentors: use the prompts below to guide this discussion.